 Thank you Lana, thank you Michael, Thank you Matt, Thank you Netflix, grateful to every person who told this story with us

 Following the announcement, Centineo immediately went on Instagram (with co-star and real-life best friend Condor by his side, of course) to share the news with his 17.5 million followers.
 “We are on set of To All The Boys 3,” he said.
 “It is the coolest thing that we’ve been keeping a secret for a long time.”

 “We’ve been working really hard for months!”
 Condor added.
 “It’s been such a journey, and you guys being with us has made everything just awesome.”

 Though we don’t yet have a release date for the last film in the trilogy, P.S.
-I Still Love You will be available to stream 12th February 2020, so get your milkshakes — or kombucha — ready.
-“I hope you all love these last instalments as much as we do,” said Centineo.
+I Still Love You will be available to stream February 12, 2020, so get your milkshakes — or kombucha — ready.
+“I hope you all love these last installments as much as we do,” said Centineo.